NonProfit marketing free bonuses

 Measuring Video Marketing Success

-Track performance using analytics tools such as YouTube Insights and social media metrics to assess reach, engagement, and conversion rates.
-Key performance indicators (KPIs) to monitor include:
+After you create and disctibute videos, take one next step to track performance by using analytics tools such as YouTube Insights and social media metrics to assess reach, engagement, and conversion rates.

 • View Count: Number of times your video has been watched.